c4cs/c4cs.github.io/_commands/basics/true.md

 #### `rm -rf directory || true`

-This is useful because sometimes we want to make sure that a command that could end with an error will return with exist status zero, to make sure that a script will continue running.
+This is useful because sometimes we want to make sure that a command that could end with an error will return with exit status zero, to make sure that a script will continue running.